 But one nation's low level is another nation's intense tragedy.One unofficial figure puts the number of lives lost over 16 years at 23,520,and 12,320 of the dead are civilians.
 Over 16 years, the war has cost Uganda$1.35 billion.
 Comparing a poor agricultural country's economy with themultifaceted U.S. economy is tough; there's no steady yardstick.
 However,one military analyst pointed out that 80 million dollars a year is around 3percent of Uganda's GDP.
 The U.S. equivalent would be something like $4trillion dollars for 16 years of war -- a huge economic penalty.
 Dispute thenumbers, but the big picture is incontestable.
 The war in the north in Guluprovince cripples Uganda's already fragile economy.

 And that's precisely Sudan's intent.

-Regime change in Iraq is a noble goal.
-A regime change in Khartoum is also
+To improve sub-Saharan Africa's economic lot requires peace, butat the moment there are still too many groups who benefit from stoking war.Regime change in Iraq is a noble goal.
+A regime change in Khartoum is alsooverdue.